Lab Test Compliance Rules

 The following events will trigger a Lab Test to be evaluated for compliance:

-Lab Test is submitted by participant
+Lab test is submitted by participant

 Status change

-Admin updates lab test status to Validated after review
+Admin/clinician updates lab test status to Validated after review

 Lab test is submitted by a clinician for the patient (via SFP test workflow)